5 January 2004

 This signifies the contents of memory location FFF80000 (which is the beginning of the NVRAM) are FFFFFFFF.
 Only the low order byte is significant.

-Press "enter" until the memory location advances to FFF82000 and then press "escape" to exit the memory examiner.
+Press enter until the memory location advances to FFF82000 and then press esc to exit the memory examiner.
 If you cannot successfully send an escape, just press the reset switch.

-Warning: you can change the values of the data in the NVRAM by typing in new ones from the memory examiner, and pressing "enter"!
-Note also that backspace may behave non-deterministically, so your safest bet if you accidentally type anything is to hit either "escape" or the reset switch before you press "enter".
+Warning: You can change the values of the data in the NVRAM by typing in new ones from the memory examiner, and pressing enter!
+Note that backspace may not behave as expected, so your safest bet if you accidentally type anything is to hit either esc or the reset switch before you press enter.

 Mail the full session log to bear@typewritten.org for dissasembly.
 I need this information to finish writing the Restore section of this document.